SpriteMisaka/PyLDL/README.md

 from matlab_algorithms import SA_IIS
 ```

-You can visualize the performance of any model on the artificial dataset ([Geng 2016](https://github.com/SpriteMisaka/PyLDL/blob/main/bibliography/geng2016.pdf)) with the `plot_artificial` function, e.g.:
+You can visualize the performance of any model on the artificial dataset ([Geng 2016](https://github.com/SpriteMisaka/PyLDL/blob/main/bibliography/geng2016.pdf)) with the `utils.plot_artificial` function, e.g.:

 ```python
 from algorithms import LDSVR, SA_BFGS, SA_IIS, AA_KNN, PT_Bayes